cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-standards-need-community-work.md

 1. contacting people, often
 2. fighting for their precious attention
-3. coordinating setting up meetings
+3. coordinating setting up meetings and trainings
 4. preparing presentations and documentation
 5. giving the same pitch over and over
 6. rewriting presentations and documentation to cover things you missed and